oracle/weblogic-kubernetes-operator/documentation/3.3/content/samples/azure-kubernetes-service/domain-on-pv.md

 There are several approaches to validate the NFS volume:

 - Use Azure Storage bowser, make sure you have permission to access the NFS server, see [Azure Storage firewalls and virtual networks document](https://docs.microsoft.com/en-us/azure/storage/common/storage-network-security?tabs=azure-portal)
-- Mount the same NFS share in an existing machine, access files from the mounted path.
+- Mount the same NFS share in an existing virtual machine from Azure, access files from the mounted path, see [Mount Azure NFS file share to Linux](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-how-to-mount-nfs-shares).

 We will use `kubectl exec` to enter the admin server pod to check file system status: